 6. What trait do you most dislike in yourself and what trait do you

 In others?
 Apart from the obvious like fascistic tendencies, racism, homophobia, bullying, dishonesty....

 I have the odd little bugbear which I worry away at.
 At the moment it's the difference between real friends and networking contacts.
 A few people don't know the difference and treat every personal interaction as a transaction for gain.
 That doesn't cut much ice with me.
 I'm a great believer in good faith and altruism.
 I'm probably very old fashioned.

 7. What's your motto?
 Your tagline?
 Your favorite saying?

 8. What is your strongest memory from childhood?

-9. What book have you most often recommended to others and why, or what's your favorite movie?
+9. What movie have you most often recommended to others and why, or what's your favorite movie?

 Conversely, is there one you never want to see again?

 I'm not well enough travelled to make a pick from the whole planet.
 But all Brits who haven't already been should head for the North West Highlands and keep going north, up past Ullapool.
 The vastness, drama and relative emptiness of the landscape is a real eye-opener for all of us small islanders.
 And with the exchange rate as it is, it's cheaper than Norway.

 I was not a fan of Beverley Hills and in fact spent most of my visit to LA being grumpy that I wasn't still in San Francisco.